-Early next year Chorus will start rolling out Hyperfibre, that is faster fibre services of up to 4Gbps.
+Early next year Chorus will roll out Hyperfibre, that is, faster fibre services of up to 4Gbps.
 Forget whether you might need that speed today and focus instead on what it says about fibre broadband.

-Not many countries boast residential broadband services running faster than a gigabit per second.
-When I looked, I found seven.
-Perhaps there are ten.
+Not many countries boast residential broadband services running faster than gigabit speeds.

 Soon New Zealand will be one of them.